 The need to protect our environment for future generations was one of the reasons Mel got into politics in the first place.
 Before he was elected to Parliament in 2010 he spent two years going into local schools with his 'One Tonne Green Challenge' - an initiative he founded to engage and educate our young people on the need to recycle and reduce our carbon footprint.

 From 2010 onwards he took this mission to Westminster and helped to steer a major energy bill through the House of Commons in 2013 which introduced strict carbon emissions targets.
-In 2019, one of Mel's last acts as a Government minister was to support the UK in becoming the first major economy to legislate for net zero emissions by 2050 and, as Chair of the House of Commons Treasury Select Committee, he recently addressed Climate Assembly UK, co-signing the foreword to its report.
+In 2019, one of Mel's last acts as a Government minister was to support the UK in becoming the first major economy to legislate for net zero emissions by 2050.

-Mel is proud to represent much of Dartmoor, including its largest towns, and has worked with local communities and DNPA on the need to improve Dartmoor's infrastructure (e.g. broadband speeds and mobile phone coverage) while also preserving its unique heritage.
+Mel is proud to represent much of Dartmoor, including its largest towns, and has worked with local communities and DNPA on the need to improve Dartmoor's infrastructure (e.g. broadband speeds and mobile phone coverage) while also preserving its environment.

 Mel was one of the leading campaigners for the regular rail service between Okehampton and Exeter via Crediton that launched in November 2021 - taking cars off the road and reducing air pollution along the A30.
 He has supported local campaign groups in Central Devon that are working to improve local walking and cycle routes, also in an effort to take more cars off our roads.